brandonrobertz/sentence-autosegmentation/README.md

     the time is night
     and the business of the moment is dancing

+## Model Training

+Just run `classification.py [dataset/location]` and it will load the specified dataset, vectorize it (character-model), train, test, and save a model.

 ## Dataset Creation

 Training set comes from a pre-cleaned subset of the Gutenberg corpus.